kraflab/dsda-r-api-client/docs/demo_update.md

 ### Field Details
 `match_details`: *required*, details used to find the demo to update.
 The _wad_, _category_, and _level_ subfields are required.
 The others are optional and must be used when needed to narrow down the results.
 The player subfield just takes one player (pick anyone for a coop run).

 The other fields will update the existing ones.
 You can leave out all fields except the one(s) you want to update.
-Currently the same fields are supported as in demo creation, except for `file`, `file_id`, and `tags`.
+Currently the same fields are supported as in demo creation, except for `file`, `file_id`.
 The data replaces the current value, so if you want to add a player, make sure to include all players in your request.